 I strive to use my skills and expertise by working with partners who share my goals.

-An important year for IUFRO.. celebrating their 125th anniversary..! (see: IUFRO website).
+2017 was an important year for IUFRO.. celebrating their 125th anniversary..! (see: IUFRO website).
 Together with other colleagues from IUFRO, I participated in a capacity building workshop in June in Puerto Rico where we also presented our latest publication on forest landscape restoration, a practitioners' guide.

 The World Conservation Congress in September 2016 was a highly inspiring event with numerous interesting sessions.
 I organised and presented at a session on Governance and Forest Landscape Restoration which was well received.